spectralDNS/shenfun/docs/source/stokes.rst

       A[0:2] = inner(v[0], div(grad(u[0])))

-Breaking it down the inner product is mathematically
+Breaking it down this inner product is mathematically

 .. math::
    :label: eq:partialeq1